Milestones and further growth – 2010 to current , Ngā tohu nui me te ahu whakamua - 2010 ki āianei

 Institute of Education formally opened

 The Institute came into being on 1 January 2013 and is the successor to the College of Education which existed until the end of 2012.
-At the Manawatū campus, Education staff moved to the Turitea site as the Hokowhitu site was being earmarked for other purposes.
+On the Manawatū campus, Education staff moved to the Turitea site as the Hokowhitu site was being earmarked for other purposes.

 College of Health